 Have students share their findings.
 Ask questions like: What are the essential parts of the device?
 Are there parts that are common to many of the groups' devices?
 Create a chart listing these parts, using whatever terminology the students have used.

-Using the Parts of a System student esheet, students should now visit (or view printouts of) Exploring Leonardo's Inventor's Toolbox: The Elements of Machines and/or The Franklin Institute's Simple Machines to learn more about simple machines.
+Using the Parts of a System student esheet, students should now visit (or view printouts of) Exploring Leonardo's Inventor's Toolbox: The Elements of Machines to learn more about simple machines.
 They should be sure to took for parts found on their group's device.

 Review group sketches from the previous activity, asking questions such as: